Details of High Availability

 The AMPS client libraries include features to enable durable subscription and durable publication.
 In this chapter we've covered how publishing messages to a transaction log persists them.
 We've also covered how the transaction log can be queried (subscribed) with a bookmark for replay.
 Now, putting these two features together yields durable subscriptions.

+A durable subscriber is one that receives all messages published to a topic (including a regular expression topic), even when the subscriber is offline.
+In AMPS this is accomplished through the use of the bookmark subscription on a client.
 Implementation of a durable subscription in AMPS is accomplished on the client by persisting the last observed bookmark field received from a subscription.
 This enables a client to recover and resubscribe from the exact point in the transaction log where it left off.

 A durable publisher maintains a persistent record of messages published until AMPS acknowledges that the message has been persisted.
-Implementation of a durable publisher in AMPS is accomplished on the client by persisting outgoing messages until AMPS sends a persisted
+In the AMPS system, a durable publisher stores outgoing messages until AMPS sends a persisted

 Heartbeat in High Availability